F-Naddaf/fashion-prospects/README.md

 First, to setup all the directories run the following in the main directory:

-Run the command `npm install` at the server, client and main root.
+First, run the command `npm install` at the main root.
+Then, run the command `npm run setup` that will install all the dependencies at the `server` and `client` directories.

-In the `main` directory there is one `.env` file only.
+There is only one `.env` file and that at the `server` directory.

-To run the app in dev mode you can run the following command in the main directory:

-`npm run dev`
+To run the app in dev mode you can run the following command in the main directory: `npm run dev`

 ## 6. Code structure